Last Updated on: 11th October 2024, 05:31 pm

 Ticket price:

 The prices vary according to the level you want to go to, or the number of spheres you want to access.
-Click here for their official website.
+Click here for their official website (please note this is a Chinese website, and like many Chinese websites, attempts to access it is blocked from outside of China, so the link may appear broken to you).
 As a general guide, access to both spheres plus the space capsule and the exhibition hall cost around ¥220 per person, both spheres and the exhibition hall is ¥160, and ¥35 for the exhibition hall only without access to the tower.
 (Current as time of posting) The exhibition hall is on the ground floor and I feel, if you bothered to come all this way and line up, why go to the exhibition hall only?
 Can’t comment on the exhibition hall as I didn’t go.

 Also the prices on their website is in Chinese Hanyu only, and it says ticket prices at ticket window prevails, so it could be updated at any time.